nginx/unit-docs/source/configuration.rst

         }
    }

+.. _configuration-routes-step:

 ===========
 Route Steps
 ===========

-A route array contains step objects as elements; they accept the following
+A :ref:`route <configuration-routes>` array contains step objects as elements;
-options:
+they accept the following options:

 .. list-table::
    :header-rows: 1